The Apollo Project

 Similar to the other SLF projects, monitoring and evaluation activities will be embedded in the Apollo Project.
 These are conducted by researchers from the Sexual Offences Crime and Misconduct Research Unit (SOCAMRU) at Nottingham Trent University.

-The SLF is currently seeking ethical approval to conduct a mixed-methods design evaluation of the project.
-The quantitative strand involves an evaluation of the effectiveness of the intervention by assessing impact on measures of risk factors associated with (re)offending including attitudes towards crime, mental health, self esteem and social integration.
+The quantitative strand of this process involves an evaluation of the effectiveness of the intervention by assessing impact on measures of risk factors associated with (re)offending including attitudes towards crime, mental health, self esteem and social integration.
 These outcomes are measured by the project coordinator before, during and after a young person's time on the project if informed consent is provided.

 The qualitative strand consists of interviews being conducted with individuals involved with the project designed to explore their experiences of the intervention and its' benefits/pitfalls.
 This research is aimed at informing a process evaluation.
 These interviews will be conducted with the young people, parents/guardians and volunteers if informed consent is given.